-The first thing you should notice about letting an option expire worthless is that it has to be at expiration.
-This is a situation where you don't actually have to do anything or enter any orders.
+The first thing you should notice about allowing an option expire worthless is that it has to be at expiration.
+This is a situation where you don't have to do anything or enter any orders.
 The option will expire and disappear from your account and never be heard from again.
-The nice part about an option expiring worthless is that you do not have to pay a commission to close the position.
+The beautiful part about an option expiring worthless is that you do not have to pay a commission to close the position.

 Again, examples will help us illustrate.

 You believe TOP is going to make a huge move lower, so you are going to go long some deep out-of-the-money puts for $0.50 that expire next week.
 Unfortunately this time you got the direction wrong, and TOP moved higher dropping the value of your puts.
 Since the puts are not worth anything anymore, you are just going to let them run their course.
 At expiration, your puts will be worth $0.
 The contracts will be removed from your account, and you will have a total loss on that position.

 You now realize you can't bet on TOP going lower, so you want to get short puts (bullish play).
 You see some out-of-the-money puts worth $1.50 and you 'Sell to Open' those contracts.
 This time your decision was right as TOP launches higher and never looks back.
 Your puts quickly drop in value (a good thing).
 You decide your position is safe and you are going to hold your short puts till expiration.
 At expiration, your puts will be worth $0.
 The contracts will be removed from your account, and you will have a total gain on that position.

 All out-of-the-money options go to $0 at expiration.
 These are the only options that can expire worthless.
 In-the-money options CANNOT expire worthless.
 If you are long options that expire worthless, you will have a loss.
 If you are short options that expire worthless, you will have a gain.

 Now that we've made it through the different ways to close an option we can begin to discuss exercise.